neherlab/HIVEVO_reversion/README.md

 ## Installing conda environment
 The codes in this repo needs a couple of over package to run.
 These dependencies can be installed using conda and the provided `conda_env.yaml` file (you will need to install conda first).
+We recommend installing the conda environment using mamba, otherwise it might take a very long time to do so.
+Install mamba with `conda activate base` and `conda install mamba`.
-Install the environment using `conda env create -f conda_env.yml`.
+Then install the environment using `mamba env create -f conda_env.yml`.
-This will create a conda environment named `hivevo`.
+This will create a conda environment named `HIV_reversion`.
-You need to activate this environment using `conda activate hivevo` before using the scripts in this repository.
+You need to activate this environment using `conda activate HIV_reversion` before using the scripts in this repository.

 ## Figure plots
 All the figures are plotted using the `Paper_figures.py` script.